Talking great copy is easy. But can you torque it?

 Mind the gap

 The gap may be in the headline.
 David Abbot was a great copywriter.
-He took the banal proposition that “Read the Economist – it’ll make you successful” and turned it into something far more powerful.
+He took the banal proposition, “Read the Economist – it’ll make you successful”, and turned it into something far more powerful.
 Remember the poster with the headline “I never read The Economist”?
 Nothing remotely explosive there (apart from the unexpected negativity).
 But then he added, in smaller type, “Management trainee.
 Aged 42”.
 When your mind makes the connection between the two statements, there’s a spark of recognition – you get the message, and it is charged with emotions.

 The gap may be between the headline and the picture.
 Most so called copywriters focus exclusively on the words (possibly because they come from journalism or marketing!).
 The best copywriters are very visual (they may actually come from an art direction or design background) – they understand that at least half of the communication is in the image.
 Remember the VW ad with a simple line drawing of a man holding the nozzle of a petrol pump to his head, like a gun?